AnzarBaig/NEXTGen/README.md

 # FriendZone - A full-stack realtime messaging chat application

-A project to learn modern full-stack development made by Josh.
+A project to learn modern full-stack development made by Josh and some tweaks done by me.

 ## Features